-This month we are showcasing a gown from the fabulous designer Alyne by Rita Vinieris!
-This gown is perfect for the summer months!
-It’s figure flattering without being too heavy and it has the perfect amount of sleeve for an outdoor wedding.
-The talented Lindsey Shaun did such a beautiful job capturing the details of this gown.
+This month, we are showcasing a gown from the fabulous line, Alyne by Rita Vinieris!
+This gown is perfect for the summer months.
+It’s figure flattering without being too heavy, and it has the perfect amount of sleeve for an outdoor wedding.
+The talented Lindsey Shaun did such a beautiful job capturing the details of this gown!

-This dress comes in ivory as well as a beautiful deep nude color that really makes the overlying lace pop!
-Both colors are truly stunning in their own ways!
-The ivory version of this gown is perfect for the summer because the the coloring isn’t to heavy or deep and it catches the bright summer sunshine beautifully!
+This dress comes in ivory (as pictured), as well as a beautiful deep nude color that really makes the overlying lace pop!
+Both colors are stunning in their own ways.
+The ivory version of this gown is perfect for the summer because the the coloring isn’t too heavy or deep, and it catches the bright summer sunshine beautifully!

-This dress has a gentle mermaid fit with a moving waistline which creates an elegant flow throughout the gown while still hugging the figure in the most flattering ways. the lace detailing on this gown is also absolutely stunning!
-It has a very unique patterning that sets it apart from your standard lace and gives it a bit of an edge.
-If you are into gowns that are different from your everyday wedding gown check out our March: Dress of the Month.
+This dress has a gentle mermaid fit with a moving waistline, which creates an elegant silhouette while still hugging the figure in the most flattering ways.
+The lace detailing on this gown is absolutely stunning!
+It has a very unique patterning that sets it apart from your standard lace, and gives it a bit of an edge.
+If you are into gowns that are different from your everyday wedding gown, also check out our March: Dress of the Month.

 All of our designers, even those not here, have been updating their lines and styles and we are excited to share some of their beautiful creations with you!
 If you enraptured with some of these amazing trends in the bridal world give us a call or book an appointment online to see if you will love being on trend or if you prefer a traditional look!
 Check back with us for some more info on what’s new in the bridal world and, while you wait, take a look at our recent post about Waistlines and our other post on Silhouettes to stir up some ideas about tres chic look on your special day!